How to Learn Swedish: 6 Useful Ways to Learn Swedish Swiftly

 Coffee Break Swedish

 The idea behind the Coffee Break Swedish podcast is that you can learn and practice Swedish in the time it would take you to drink a cup of coffee.
-They have short episodes that feature native speakers and teach important aspects of the language.
-There’s also a mini series that talks about interesting aspects of Swedish culture.
+Their short episodes feature native speakers and teach you important Swedish aspects like saying how you’re feeling or asking for directions.
+There’s also a mini-series that talks about interesting aspects of Swedish culture, gives you study tips, and quickly breaks down complicated grammar.
+Overall, I think this is a great choice for beginner learners to start their Swedish journey.
 You can listen to all the episodes for free or sign up for premium access to get lesson notes and other additional material.

 Swedish Linguist

 The Swedish Linguist podcast is hosted by Fredrik and is entirely in Swedish.
-He speaks slowly to make it easier to understand, and each lesson comes with a transcript.
-The lessons are interesting because he focuses on cultural topics and current events.
-There are over 150 episodes, and you can listen to all episodes for free on the Swedish Linguist website.
+He speaks slowly to make it easier to understand, and each lesson comes with a transcript to make the content accessible for beginners.
+However, what I like the most about this podcast are its cultural notes about Swedish history and current events.
+There are over 150 episodes, so there’s plenty of content to teach you about spoken Swedish and life in Sweden.
+You can listen to all episodes for free on the Swedish Linguist website.

 How to Learn Swedish: Final Thoughts